Carlosajunior/PythonWithBrokerMQTT/README.md

 ## PBL-REDES-3
+College project developed for Computer Networks subject, using Python with Flask to build an REST API, broker MQTT from Eclipe Mosquitto to publish and consume data from the classes presented on this project using MQTT communication pattern.

-### Setup do projeto
+### Project Setup
-- Na pasta raiz do projeto, executar pip install requirements.txt -r
+- In the project's root folder, run pip install -r requirements.txt

-### Executar API
+### Run API
-- Na pasta Api, executar o comando python routes.py
+- In the Api folder, execute the command python routes.py

-### Executar setor
+### Run Sector
 - python section.py

-### Executar Lixeira
+### Run Trash Can
--  Na pasta Lixeira, executar o comando python Lixeira.py
+- In the Lixeira folder, execute the command python Lixeira.py

-### Executar Caminhão
+### Run Truck
-- Na pasta Caminhao, executar o comando python Caminhao.py
+- In the Caminhao folder, execute the command python Caminhao.py